André Arthur: Electoral record

 On November 30, 2006, Arthur announced in a press conference that he had been diagnosed with prostate cancer and would be receiving treatment at Quebec City's Hotel-Dieu hospital in the coming weeks.
 He also mentioned that despite the cancer, he would remain in his post as the MP for Portneuf—Jacques-Cartier.

-Arthur consistently voted to support the government on confidence matters.
+Though an independent, Arthur was basically aligned with the Conservative ministry and consistently voted in its favor on confidence questions.
 As a result, the Conservative Party decided not to run a candidate against him in the 2008 and 2011 federal elections.
 This decision proved to be decisive in his 2008 re-election; Arthur retained the seat with only 33.5% of the vote, against 32% for Richard Coté of the Bloc Québécois.

 In 2011, Globe and Mail noted in an interview that aired on CHOI-FM in Quebec City on Aug.
-23, 2007, shortly after a Tory cabinet shuffle, directed some of his well-known on-air venom toward Stephen Harper's new team.
+23, 2007, shortly after a Tory cabinet shuffle, directed some of his well known on-air venom toward Stephen Harper's new team.
 He called Peter MacKay, dismissing him as "a loser" and "a ridiculous character".
 Stated that Jim Prentice was "not a bad" minister who spent all his time solving problems for the Prime Minister and Bev Oda "lamentable – unable to find her behind with her two hands".
 However, Quebec MP Maxime Bernier, defended his party choice not to field a candidate during the 2011 election by stating "Absolutely not.
 He is an independent and he has his freedom of speech," and "Who doesn't make mistakes in life?"
 Arthur was defeated in 2011 by the New Democratic Party candidate, Élaine Michaud.